yassersouri/classify-text/README.md

 I've included a subset of the dataset in the repo, located at `dataset\` directory.
 This subset includes 6 of the 20 newsgroups: `space`, `electronics`, `crypt`, `hockey`, `motorcycles` and `forsale`.

-We you run `main.py` it asks you for the root of the dataset.
+When you run `main.py` it asks you for the root of the dataset.
 You can supply your own dataset assuming it has a similar directry structure.

 #### UTF-8 incompatibility